aditya0yadav/GSoC-Accepted-Proposals/README.md

 # Further Plans

-The plan for now is to gather as much sucessfull and non-sucessfull proposals we can, with proper context and story of the applicant.
+The plan for now is to gather as much sucessfull([src1](https://github.com/SammanSarkar/GSoC_archive_2025) [src2](https://github.com/heilcheng/2025-GSoC-Proposal-Selected)) and non-sucessfull proposals we can, with proper context and story of the applicant.

 ---